Misseswaddles/EventBrite/README.md

 9. Create User account
 10. Admin API authentication (user information, enable user, disable user, disable events, enable events, access database.)

+//LInk to Mapquest API to show the location.

 //Example of what an event item would look like in Catalog:
 List<EventItem>()